estnltk/estnltk-model-data/phrase_removal/benchmarks/discourse_phrases/discourse_1000/label_studio_tasks/readme.md

 ## Label Studio setup

-The necessary files to create the labelstudio project are
+The data files to create the labelstudio project are available in the [estnltk-model-training repository](https://github.com/estnltk/estnltk-model-training/tree/main/ud_treebank_data_augmentation/phrase_removal/discourse_phrases/train_dev_data)

-1. obl_benchmark_1000_ls_conf.txt - configuration file.

-2. obl_benchmark_1000_ls.json - unlabeled data file.

 The guide for setting up the project is in labelstudio_project_creation.docx.